 Last, but not least, let’s evaluate New England.
 Although other areas of the country bring gas in from multiple directions, New England's location is at the end of the pipeline.
 Since gas goes to homes before generators, each winter there’s concern over constrained gas pipelines and gas supply shortages.
 However, our Elliot analysis shows that price was the primary issue with this storm, not gas supply shortages.

-On December 24th, gas prices shot up to $35 per MMBTU, whereas oil stayed steady at around $23.
+On December 24, gas prices shot up to $35 per MMBTU, whereas oil stayed steady at around $23.
 As a result, running on oil became more economical than running on gas (accounting for heat rates.)
 In fact, oil generators were marginal in New England during this event as well as for several days thereafter.

-But then generation fell short of the load plus reserve requirement, and New England had its first winter capacity scarcity event in nearly a decade.
-This triggered New England's pay for performance penalty structure, with an estimated $39 million in penalties and real-time prices reaching nearly $3,000 per megawatt hour.
+But then generation fell short of the load-plus-reserve requirement, and New England had its first winter capacity scarcity event in nearly a decade.
+This triggered New England's pay-for-performance penalty structure, with an estimated $39 million in penalties and real-time prices reaching nearly $3,000 per megawatt hour.

-The scarcity event lasted for 2.5 hours on Christmas Eve, prompting emergency procedures in order to prevent load shed.
+The scarcity event lasted for 2.5 hours on Christmas Eve, prompting emergency procedures to prevent load shed.
 2,150 megawatts of generation unexpectedly went offline – generation that was scheduled to come online but didn’t.
 There was also a reduction in imports, pushing New England into a winter capacity scarcity event – an issue of timing as opposed to fuel supply issues.
 This shortage occurred while the majority of gas was offline.
 In the chart below, our Live Power data shows us that the offline gas units were mainly combined cycle – a breakdown that ISOs aren’t able to provide.

-To Sum it All Up
+To Sum It All Up

-Although industry experts expected ERCOT and SPP to follow Winter Storm Uri’s disastrous trajectory, our analysis shows that the Northeast was hit the hardest during Elliot’s December 2022 bomb cyclone.
+Although industry experts expected ERCOT and SPP to follow Winter Storm Uri’s disastrous trajectory, our analysis shows that the northeast was hit the hardest during Elliot’s December 2022 bomb cyclone.

 SPP unexpectedly coasted through an all-time winter peak load while PJM’s CCGT fleet failed during an abnormally high holiday load.
 As we scrutinized ERCOT’s performance, online reserves were never severely depleted as solar played a large role in helping to maintain reliability.
 Meanwhile, day-ahead economics left gas out of the cold weather equation in NEISO and outages pushed them to capacity condition.